eraycaganozdemir/DSA-210-Project/README.md

 ***4. Hypothesis Testing***

-- To validate or reject the hypothesis that "On days when I walk less, I tend to spend more money,":
+- To validate or reject the hypothesis that "There is a negative correlation between my daily physical activity (step count) and my spending habits,":

   - H₀: There is no significant relationship between daily step count and spending.
   - H₁: There is a negative correlation between daily step count and spending.